rickbeeloo/sassy-crispr-bench/README.md

 To run specific rules consult the rule you wish to execute and copy one of it's output files and run:

 `snakemake --cores 1 path/to/output.file`

+The snakemake should manage to install CHOPOFF, cas-offfinder and SWOFFinder.

 # Requirements